-9. Realising investments and rebalancing
+8. Realising investments and rebalancing

-It is the intention of the Trustee to hold the buy-in policy until the final covered member dies, with the payments due from the policy meeting Section benefit payments due.
+Statement of Investment Principles - BT (Lynx) Section of the Pensions Master Plan It is the intention of the Trustee to hold the buy-in policy until the final covered member dies, with the payments due from the policy meeting Section benefit payments due.